My beautiful mother Val

 I am not a mother myself.

-I don’t know what it’s like to lay my soul down on a bed of grief after losing a child.
+- I don’t know what it’s like to lose a child.

-I don’t know what it’s like to put the needs of a baby that I miraculously birthed in front of my own needs.
+- I don’t know what it’s like to put the needs of another before myself.

 I once watched a documentary about missing British girl, Madeleine McCann.